pearcej/complex/ThinkComplexity/_sources/Self-organized criticality/Fractals.rst

 Fractals
 --------

+.. _9.6:

 Another property of critical systems is fractal geometry.
 The initial configuration in Figure ?? (left) resembles a fractal, but you can’t always tell by looking.
-A more reliable way to identify a fractal is to estimate its fractal dimension, as we saw in Section ?? and Section ??.
+A more reliable way to identify a fractal is to estimate its fractal dimension, as we saw in :ref:`Section 8.6<8.6>` and :ref:`Section 8.7<8.7>`.

 I’ll start by making a bigger sand pile, with ``n=131`` and initial level ``22``.